lambdaclass/cairo-vm_in_go/README.md

 ##### MaybeRelocatable.Sub

 There are four different cases to consider when adding two `MaybeRelocatable` values:

-I. Both values are `Felt`: We perform felt subtraction II.
-Both values are `Relocatable`: We call `Relocatable.Sub` III.
-First value is `Felt` and other in `Relocatable`: This operation is not supported so we return an error VI.
-First value is `Relocatable` and other is `Felt`: We call `Relocatable.SubFelt`
+1. Both values are `Felt`: We perform felt subtraction
+2. Both values are `Relocatable`: We call `Relocatable.Sub`
+3. First value is `Felt` and other in `Relocatable`: This operation is not supported so we return an error
+4. First value is `Relocatable` and other is `Felt`: We call `Relocatable.SubFelt`

 ```go
 func (m MaybeRelocatable) Sub(other MaybeRelocatable) (MaybeRelocatable, error) {